arduino/docs-content/content/hardware/03.nano/boards/nano-ble-sense-rev2/tutorials/cheat-sheet/ble-cheat-sheet.md

 ### BMI270 and BMM150

-The Arduino Nano BLE Sense Rev2 Intertial Measurement Unit system is made up of two separate IMUs, a 6-axis BMI270 and a 3-axis BMM150, effectively giving you a 9-axis IMU system.
+The Arduino Nano BLE Sense Rev2 Inertial Measurement Unit system is made up of two separate IMUs, a 6-axis BMI270 and a 3-axis BMM150, effectively giving you a 9-axis IMU system.
 This allows you to detect orientation, motion, or vibrations in your project.

 ### BMI270 and BMM150 Library